Tom-Schueler/Polarity-Squared/README.md

 It is a steampunk-inspired 2D platformer where you have to make precise and timely jumps using gravity manipulation to avoid obstacles and reach the goal.

 <img width="960" height="298" alt="image" src="https://github.com/user-attachments/assets/77e3905c-1834-428e-9123-37c2e1cfb22c" />

+This is the first project I have ever worked on in a team.